isomerpages/mccy-sgt/index.md

 sections:
     - hero:
         title: Singapore Together
         subtitle: Together, we will emerge stronger.
+Let’s care, appreciate and support one another!
+Learn how Singaporeans are supporting each other during this period of Phase 2 (Heightened Alert).
-        button: Read our views
+        button: Find out more
-        url: /speak/
+        url: /media-centre/
         background: /images/Banner.jpg
         key_highlights:
             - title: Singapore Together